-During the process of studies on characteristics of initially generated HDAC2-deficient DT40 mutants HDAC2(-/-) [1, 2], which were cultivated for different periods, we casually noticed following interesting phenomena [Chap.
+During the studies on characteristics of initially generated HDAC2-deficient DT40 mutants HDAC2(-/-) [1, 2], which were cultivated for different periods, we accidently noticed following interesting and remarkable phenomena [Chap.
 2].
-2D-PAGE showed that IgM H- and L-chains were dramatically elevated at the early stage of cultivation in HDAC2(-/-), and thereafter gradually decreased during cultivation and at the late stage reached to comparable levels in DT40 cells.
-On the other hand, changes in cellular levels of most of other major proteins were insignificant during cultivation.
+Two-dimensional polyacrylamide gel electrophoresis (2D-PAGE) showed that IgM H- and L-chains are dramatically increased at the early stage of cultivation in HDAC2(-/-), and thereafter gradually decreased during cultivation and finally at the later stage reach comparable levels as in DT40 cells.
+On the other hand, changes in cellular levels of most of other major proteins are insignificant during cultivation.
 Western blotting carried out at shorter intervals, using antibody specific for chicken IgM L-chain that cross-reacts with IgM H-chain, sufficiently confirmed the above-mentioned results obtained by 2D-PAGE.
-Immuno-electron microscopy using antibody specific for chicken IgM H-chain also showed that the immunoglobulin protein was clearly accumulated at the early stage and thereafter reduced at the late stage to almost the same level in DT40 cells.
-RT-PCR using primers IgM Hc plus IgM Hs showed that whole and secreted forms of IgM H-chain mRNA were dramatically increased at the early stage, and thereafter gradually reduced during cultivation and at the late stage reached to very close levels in DT40 cells.
-These results, together, indicated not only that in HDAC2(-/-) IgM H- and L-chains are dramatically and considerably accumulated based on their increased gene expressions at the early stage of cultivation, but also that these two accumulated proteins are gradually reduced based on their decreased gene expressions during cultivation and at the late stage finally reached to comparable levels in DT40 cells.
-Remarkably, RT-PCR, using appropriate primers specific for various genes encoding chicken chromatin modifying enzymes (HDACs and HATs) and transcription factors, showed that gene expressions of PCAF, HDAC7, HDAC9, EBF1, Pax5, E2A, Aiolos and others were separately altered in different manners during cultivation.
-Immuno-blotting, using site-specific antibodies for various acetylated Lys residues (K) of histones H2A, H2B, H3 and H4, showed that bulk acetylation levels of K9, K14, K18, K23 and K27 residues of histone H3 were gradually increased during cultivation, although insignificant changes were observed for most of examined Lys residues of other core histones.
-Further, interestingly, qualitative chromatin immuno-precipitation (ChIP) assay suggested that acetylation levels of Lys-9 residue of histone H3 (K9/H3) within some segments of chromatin structure surrounding proximal ~2.0 kb 5'-upstream region of the Pax5 gene were decreased at the early stage in HDAC2(-/-) mutants and thereafter increased at the late stage to comparable levels in DT40 cells.
+Immuno-electron microscopy using antibody specific for chicken IgM H-chain showed that the immunoglobulin protein was clearly accumulated at the early stage and thereafter reduced at the later stage to almost the same level as in DT40 cells.
+Reverse transcription-polymerase chain reaction (RT-PCR) using primers IgM Hc plus IgM Hs showed that whole and secreted forms of IgM H-chain mRNA are dramatically increased at the early stage, and thereafter gradually decreased during cultivation and finally at the later stage reach very close levels as in DT40 These results, together, indicated not only that in HDAC2(-/-) IgM H- and L-chains are dramatically and considerably accumulated depending on their increased gene expressions at the early stage of cultivation, but also that these two accumulated proteins are gradually reduced depending on their decreased gene expressions during cultivation and finally at the later stage reach comparable levels as in DT40 cells.
+Remarkably, RT-PCR, using appropriate primers specific for various genes encoding chicken chromatin-modifying enzymes (HDACs and HATs) and transcription factors, showed that gene expressions of PCAF, HDAC7, HDAC9, EBF1, Pax5, E2A, Aiolos and others separately change in different ways during cultivation.
+Immuno-blotting, using site-specific antibodies for various acetylated Lys residues (K) of core histones H2A, H2B, H3 and H4, showed that bulk acetylation levels of K9, K14, K18, K23 and K27 residues of histone H3 are gradually increased during cultivation, although insignificant changes are observed for most of examined Lys residues of other core histones.
+Further, interestingly, qualitative chromatin immuno-precipitation (ChIP) assay suggested that acetylation levels of Lys-9 residue of histone H3 (K9/H3) within some segments of the chromatin structure surrounding the proximal ~2.0 kb 5'-upstream region of the Pax5 gene decrease at the early stage in HDAC2(-/-) mutants and thereafter increase at the later stage to comparable levels as in DT40 cells.

 In parallel and/or subsequently, to know respective roles of these altered transcription factors and others in regulations of gene expressions of IgM H- and L-chains, we generated homozygous DT40 mutant cell lines EBF1(-/-), Aiolos(-/-), E2A(-/-) and Helios(-/-), devoid of EBF1, Aiolos, E2A and Helios genes, respectively [2-6].
 In addition, we generated Pax5-deficient mutant cell line Pax5(-), devoid of the Pax5 gene [Chap.
-3] located on Z chromosome that is monosomy and Ikaros-down mutant cell line Ikaros(-/-/+), devoid of two alleles of the Ikaros gene (our unpublished data) located on chromosome 2 that is trisomy in chickens (USCS Genome Browser data base).
-Analyses of these resultant mutants revealed that Pax5, EBF1, Aiolos and Ikaros down-regulate transcriptions of IgM H- and L-chain genes, and E2A up-regulates transcriptions of these two immunoglobulin genes [2].
+3] existing on Z sex chromosome that is monosomy in chickens and Ikaros-down mutant cell line Ikaros(-/-/+), devoid of two alleles of the Ikaros gene (our unpublished data) existing on chromosome 2 that is trisomy (USCS Genome Browser data base).
+Analyses of these resultant mutants revealed that Pax5, EBF1, Aiolos and Ikaros down-regulate gene expressions of IgM H- and L-chains, and E2A up-regulates gene expressions of these two immunoglobulin proteins [2].